-When Nicholas II granted a constitution to his own State, he at the same time introduced into the provinces taken autonomous from Poland provincial councils (Polish ziemstwa, Russian zemstva) which had already existed in Russia for some fifty years.
-On Map VI (see page 18) are shown: the counties (Powiaty) in which the Poles had (a) 35-45 percent, (b) 45-55 percent, (c) over 55 percent of the votes in the Zemstvos (Local Government Councils).
+When Nicholas II granted a constitution to his own State, he at the same time introduced into the provinces taken from Poland provincial autonomous councils (Polish ziemstwa, Russian zemstwa) which had already existed in Russia for some fifty years.
+On Map VI (see page 18) are shown: the counties (Powiaty) in which the Poles had (a) 35-45%, (b) 45-55%, (c) over 55% of the votes in the Zemstvos (Local Government Councils).
 In a large area of the country the local White Ruthenian and Ukrainian population bestowed their full confidence on the Polish representatives.
-This fact so alarmed the Russian Government that it endeavored to prevent the collapse of its russification policy by dividing the electors to the zemstva into the two national groups, Polish and Russian, all Ukrainians and White Ruthenians being counted as belonging to the latter, so that they might not in future elect Poles.
+This fact so alarmed the Russian Government that it endeavoured to prevent the collapse of its russification policy by dividing the electors to the zemstva into the two national groups, Polish and Russian, all Ukrainians and White Ruthenians being counted as belonging to the latter, so that they might not in future elect Poles.

-After the fall of the Czars in February 1917, an end was put to all the restrictions which had up to that time hampered the social and cultural initiative of the Polish, White-Ruthenian, and Ukrainian population in the annexed provinces of the former Polish Republic.
-The Poles immediately took occasion to organize their national system of elementary schools.
+After the fall of the czardom in February 1917, an end was put to all the restrictions which had till that time hampered the social and cultural initiative of the Polish, White-Ruthenian, and Ukrainian population in the annexed provinces of the former Polish Republic.
+The Poles took occasion immediately to organize their national system of elementary schools.
 In the course of one year they organized several thousand schools.

-The White-Ruthenian, Ukrainian, and Lithuanian populations lived in free association with Poland-at first a dynastic union and later a Commonwealth-for almost 500 years.
-To Russia they were bound by anexation and armed force for 130 years.
-Poland never endeavored to polonize them by force.
-They voluntarily adopted the Western-European civilization of Poland, as being higher than their own.
-Russia throughout the ninety years after 1830 used every method of compulsion open to the administration in the provinces taken at the time of the partitions, to annihilate every trace of their former union with the Polish State and Polish civilization, and to make of them a purely Russian country.
+The White-Ruthenian, Ukrainian, and Lithuanian populations lived in free association with Poland-at first dynastic and later governmental-for almost 500 years.
+To Russia they were bound by annexation and armed force for 130 years.
+Poland had never endeavoured to polonize them by force.
+They had voluntarily adopted the Western-European civilization of Poland, as being higher than their own.
+Russia throughout the ninety years after 1830 had used every method of compulsion open to the administration in the provinces taken at the time of the partitions, to annihilate every trace of their former union with the Polish State and Polish civilization, and to make of them a purely Russian country.

-The introduction by the Russian government of separate Polish and Russian electoral groups afforded official confirmation that the country had not become Russian despite all that had been done to make it, but was a country of mixed nationalities, in which the Polish civilization exerted strong influence.
+The Russian Government's introduction of separate Polish and Russian electoral groups afforded official confirmation that the country had not become Russian despite all that had been done to make it so, but was a country of mixed nationalities, in which the Polish civilization exerted strong influence.

-In view of these facts the Supreme Council in December 1919, could not deny Poland's rights to the territories situated east of the Curzon Line.
+In view of these facts the Supreme Council in December 1919, could not deny Poland's rights to the districts situated to the east of the Curzon Line.
 Whereas it recognized the territories of the Polish Republic to the west of that line as indisputably Polish, it regarded the districts taken by Russia in the course of the three partitions (as already said) as in dispute between Poland and Russia.

-There were two possible methods of settling the question of the territories in dispute between Poland and Russia.

-These territories were of mixed Polish, White-Ruthenian, and Russian population; or of Polish, Ukrainian, and Russian.
-Poland had historical rights to them by virtue of their 500 years of voluntary union with her.
-Russia put forward claims to them because of their attachment to the Russian Empire throughout the last 130 years.
-One method would have been to divide the area in question between Poland and the Soviet Union; the other, to erect White Ruthenia and the Ukraine into buffer States, which would themselves determine their relationship to Poland on the one hand and to Russia on the other; either entering into a union with one or other of them, or deciding to remain completely independent, legally and politically.
+There were two possible methods of settling the question of the territories in dispute between Poland and Russia: territories of mixed Polish, White-Ruthenian, and Russian population, or of Polish, Ukrainian, and Russian, to which Poland had historical rights by virtue of their 500 years of voluntary union with it; while Russia put forward claims on its part because of their attachment to the Russian Empire throughout the last 130 years.
+The one method would have been to divide the area in question between Poland and the Soviet Union; the other, to erect White Ruthenia and the Ukraine into buffer States, which would then themselves determine their relationship to Poland on the one hand and to Russia on the other, either entering into a union with one or other of them, or deciding to remain completely independent, legally and politically.